Step outside your degree programme and expand your knowledge with elective modules.

 Studying modules from other departments lets you broaden your knowledge, make unique academic connections and boost your employability.

-These modules also count towards your degree.
-You'll need to check with your department to find out what's available to you.
+Many of our courses give you the option to take interdisciplinary modules or languages modules.
+You’ll need to check with your department to find out what’s available to you.

 York Interdisciplinary Modules

 For example, solutions to environmental and societal challenges can only be found by working across disciplines.
-YIMs give students the opportunity to work on pressing local and global challenges from a range of perspectives.
+As such, York Interdisciplinary Modules give students the opportunity to work on pressing local and global challenges from a range of perspectives.
+Examples include:

 - The Sustainability Clinic